COVESA/ccs-components/statestorage/README.md

 ### 3. Handles the access synchronization of the state storage memory
 The vehicle server and the feeders are in relation to each other asynchronous agents, which means they try to access the state storage in an asychronous manner.
-It is the responsibility of the state storage to handle this in a way so that data qritten to it does not become corrupted.
+It is the responsibility of the state storage to handle this in a way so that data written to it does not become corrupted.

 ### 4. Supports the "state transition" of vehicle actuators
 When a vehicle actuator is set to a new value it might take some time for it to change from its current state to the new state represented by the new value.